Lucamilne/BombDefuse/README.md

 -removed most of the Interface replacing it with interactive parts to the bomb and visual feedback to guide players.

 -Dynamic backgrounds and rainbow text.

-EULA
--==-
-The fonts Digital-7 is freeware for home using.